lumol-org/lumol/Contributing.md

 If you want to pick something easy to get started with code, have a look at the [Level:Easy](https://github.com/Luthaf/cymbalum/labels/L%3AEasy) issues.

-If you want to add a new feature to Cymbalum, please create an issue so that we can discuss it, and you have more chances to see your changes incorporated.
+If you want to add a new feature to Lumol, please create an issue so that we can discuss it, and you have more chances to see your changes incorporated.